What is a DateTime Object in Python?

 If you're building a project where time manipulation is needed, such as

-scheduling or event tracking, the datetime
+scheduling or event tracking, the datetime module provides all

 the functionality you'll require.